 Our new initiative is to be a community collection point for new and used bras for ‘Against Breast Cancer’.
 We’ve ordered a collection box and will be putting posters up throughout the village to encourage people to donate unwanted bras.
 They are collected and sold on to raise funds for the research in to a vaccine for breast cancer, as well as being sent out to communities in Africa to small businesses to sell at affordable prices to local people.

 Tools with a Mission: there is a new tab on the Eco church page with details of the items they will take.
 If you didn’t have a chance to donate on Saturday, let Hugh know so we can arrange collection

 Textile collection: find details on the Eco Church page

 Collecting stamps on behalf of the RNIB: find details on the Eco Church page

 Perhaps the impact of the coronavirus has made you think about your faith and wonder how you might develop or revitalise your discipleship.
 Have a look at the video on the Nurturing Faith page of this web site to learn more about the online programmes being run, with a combination of Zoom led meetings and self- learning tools.

 The URC provides a Daily Devotion with a short Bible reading, reflection and a prayer.
 These are available each day as a podcast.
-As places of worship are now closed due to the Covid 19 pandemic, there will also be a digital Sunday Worship service available, starting on Sunday March 22nd. http://devotions.urc.org.uk/urcddtoday.php
+There is also a digital Sunday Worship service available each week. http://devotions.urc.org.uk/urcddtoday.php

 If you would prefer to receive these reflections and the services by daily email, you can sign up here.